R4Rain/ResumAI/README.md

 ResumAI is a website that able to recommend a job based on candidate skills or experiences that contain in their resume.

 ## How our A.I works
-- Extract Skills or experiences on their resume by using NLP entity recognition.
+- Extract Skills or experiences on their resume by using spacy NLP NER (Named Entity Recognition).
 - Convert bunch of skills to TFIDF matrix.
 - Use KNN algorithm to do similarity matching with the provided datasets.
 - Recommend or display a job based on the KNN score.